Pixel Tracking

 Guide To Using Hoof Glue and Rebuild Materials

-With the wide variety of hoof glue and other products available to hoof care professionals today, it can often be confusing to choose the right product.
+With the wide variety of hoof glue, pad materials and hoof rebuild products available to hoof care professionals today, it can often be confusing to choose the right products.

 In this blog, we will attempt to cover the wide variety of modern materials and give you an insight as to what they are designed for and how best to utilise them in your practice.